Skip to main content

 Ontario food premises inspections are conducted by Public Health Inspectors under the Health Protection and Promotion Act and O. Reg.
 493/17.
 Enforcement follows a tiered model.

-Part I tickets (set fines under the Provincial Offences Act) are the most common enforcement action.
-The set fine schedule runs from $55 to $465, plus $5 court costs and a 25% victim fine surcharge.
-Total payable per ticket: roughly $74 to $586.
+Part I tickets (set fines under the Provincial Offences Act) are how most fines arrive.
+The set fine schedule runs from $55 to $465, plus $5 court costs and the victim fine surcharge.
+Total payable per ticket: roughly $75 to $580.

-Peel Region's public conviction registry, the richest publicly available data of actual food safety ticket amounts in Ontario, shows the pattern clearly across 56 charges:
+Peel Region's public conviction registry, the clearest public list of food safety ticket amounts from a single Ontario health unit, shows the pattern clearly across 56 charges:

 Multiple tickets per visit is standard practice.
 An inspector who finds pest evidence, a temperature violation, and missing records will write three separate tickets.
 One visit, three fines, total cost approaching $1,500 before you start fixing anything.

-The reason matters less than the outcome: more premises are ending up on a public conditional pass.
+Whatever is driving it, more premises are ending up on a public conditional pass.
 A conditional pass means the inspector found problems serious enough to change your public status but not severe enough to close you.
 It sits in the middle of the enforcement range, visible to everyone.
+The reinspection response is where the public status either starts to clear or hardens into a repeat problem.

 Beyond tickets: prosecution

 Repeated or serious violations can escalate to Part III prosecution in the Ontario Court of Justice.
-The statutory maximum is $5,000 per charge for an individual first offence, $25,000 for a corporation.
-These are not theoretical numbers.
-A Scarborough restaurant (Chandra's Takeout) was fined $25,000 in 2009 for four charges: no certified food handler, hiding a closure sign, pest infestation, and food contamination.
-That works out to $5,000 per charge plus surcharge.
+The statutory maximum is $5,000 per charge for an individual and $25,000 for a corporation, per day the offence continues.
+A Scarborough restaurant (Chandra's Takeout) was fined $20,000 in 2009 for four charges: no certified food handler, hiding a closure sign, pest infestation, and food contamination.
+That works out to $5,000 per charge, before the victim surcharge took the total payable to $25,000.

 Part III prosecutions are rare but expensive.
 The typical court-imposed fine runs $2,500 to $5,000 per charge, with total prosecution costs of $10,000 to $25,000 for multi-charge cases.
 Add legal representation and you are well past the cost of whatever compliance problem triggered the inspection in the first place.